-George Pitcher is a partner in the Portland office of Lewis Brisbois with a focus on products liability, professional liability, and commercial litigation.
-Mr. Pitcher also acts as both national and local counsel to defendants in asbestos litigation.
+George Pitcher is a partner in the Portland office of Lewis Brisbois and is a vice-chair of the Asbestos Litigation Practice.
+Mr. Pitcher focuses on products liability, professional liability, and commercial litigation.
+He acts as both national and local counsel to defendants in products liability litigation.

-Mr. Pitcher currently serves as president of the Oregon Association of Defense counsel, and he has been on the board of directors for the OADC since 2013.
+Mr. Pitcher served as president of the Oregon Association of Defense counsel in 2019, and spent six years on the board of directors for the OADC prior to becoming president.

 In the area of professional liability, Mr. Pitcher regularly represents insurance agents, real estate agents, lawyers, medical professionals, architects, and engineers.
 He represents professionals both in professional liability claims and before various licensing agencies.
 Mr. Pitcher has been asked to speak to groups of medical professionals, insurance agents, lawyers, and home inspectors regarding risk management and strategies for defending professional liability claims.

-Mr. Pitcher has been involved in some of the most significant tort cases in the Northwest over the last 15 years and has argued several issues of first impression before the Oregon Supreme Court.
+Mr. Pitcher has been involved in some of the most significant tort cases in the Northwest over the last 15 years.
 Examples include representing an insurance agent in the Masood insurance fraud case in 2011 that resulted in the trial court entering a $10 million judgment against the plaintiff following a nine week trial in Clackamas County; the Emrick asbestos case that resulted in a defense verdict following a 14 week trial in Multnomah County; the Barabin case where the 9th Circuit Court of Appeals in 2014 vacated a multi-million dollar judgment based on the trial court’s failure to hold a pre-trial Daubert hearing; the Bolt v.
 Influence case 333 Or.
 572, 43 P.3d 425 (2002) where the Oregon Supreme Court announced the legal standard for presenting sufficient evidence to plead a claim for punitive damages; the Smith v.
 Providence case where the Oregon Supreme Court addressed “loss of chance” medical malpractice claims for the first time; and the Mason v.
 General Electric case 226 Or.
 App.
 392, 203 P.3d 329 (2009) which resulted in an opinion from the Oregon Court of Appeals that has essentially ended premises liability asbestos litigation in Oregon.

 - Eberhardt v.
 Providence Health & Services, 298 Or.
 App.
 454 (2019)